 How AAT Deficiency Is Treated

-For more information about AAT deficiency is available from the Alpha-1 Foundation.
-The Alpha-1 Foundation has information about a nationwide network of affiliated support groups for alpha-1 patients and families.
+More information about AAT deficiency is available from the Alpha-1 Foundation, such as a nationwide network of affiliated support groups for alpha-1 patients and families.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.